-Building your automation functionality into reusable components, Sub-flows, enables you to design automation flows faster and significantly reduces maintenance.
+Building your automation functionality into reusable components - we call them sub-flows - enables you to design automation flows faster and significantly reduces maintenance time.

 Sub-flows consist of existing building blocks that fulfil a repetitive step, for example login / logout actions.
-They can also be made up of other sub-flows and can be added as many times as needed inside any automation flow.
+They can also be made up of other sub-flows.
+Sub-flows can be added as many times as needed inside any automation flow.

 Sub-flows can be created in two ways:

-One way is to select a part of an existing automation flow, right-click on one of the selected elements, and click “Create Sub-flow”.
-This will wrap up all the selected building blocks and connectors into a new sub-flow then prompt you to give it the sub-flow a title.
+One way is to select building blocks that make up part of an existing automation flow, right-click on one of the selected elements, and choose “Create Sub-flow”.
+This will wrap up all selected building blocks and connectors into a new sub-flow then prompt you to give it the sub-flow a title.

-In the example above, four building blocks are selected to create a new sub-flow, named “Check total”.
+In the example above, four building blocks have been selected to create a new sub-flow, which has been named “Check total”.

-The second way of creating a sub-flow is to right-click anywhere in the flow tree-view and select “Create sub-flow”.
+The second way to create a sub-flow is to right-click anywhere in the flow tree-view and choose the “Create sub-flow” option.
 This will create a new, empty sub-flow.

 Sub-flows are shown with this icon in the flow-tree:

-Sub-flows can be dragged to any folder or be placed below a specific flow.
-Since Sub-flows are shared across all folders and flows in the tree-view, it often makes sense to organize sub-flows in a dedicated folder making it easy to find and implicitly understand the usage of a Sub-flow.
+Sub-flows can be dragged to any folder or placed below a specific flow.
+Since sub-flows are shared across all folders and flows in the tree-view, it often makes sense to organize sub-flows in a dedicated folder so it easy to find and implicitly understand its purpose.

-To add a sub-flow to a flow, simply drag the sub-flow from the tree-view and onto the Design Canvas.
+To add a sub-flow to a flow, simply drag the sub-flow from the tree-view onto the Leapwork Design Canvas.

-Another way is to right-click the design canvas, select “Add building block”, and then select the sub-flow from the “Custom” category.
+Another way is to right-click the design canvas, select “Add building block”, and then choose the sub-flow from the “Sub-flows” category.

-To edit a sub-flow either double-click the building block from the Design Canvas and select "Edit Sub-flow" or open it from the tree-view structure.
+To edit a sub-flow, either right-click the building block from the Design Canvas and select "Edit Sub-flow" or open it from the tree-view structure.

 Adding parameters is a valuable feature of sub-flows.
 This increases the re-usability and allows for the sub-flows to be completely data-driven.